 Physical Benefits Of Tadasana

 Tadasana is an easy Yoga posture that you may choose to perform, even if you are a beginner.
-However, mastering the correct techniques of balancing one’s body during Tadasana is a matter of skill.
-Once you develop expertise in performing Tadasana and start practicing it regularly, you will experience the following benefits.
+However, mastering the correct techniques of balancing one’s body is a matter of skill.
+Once you develop expertise in performing it and start practicing it regularly, you will experience the following benefits.

-Tadasana allows stretching of the spine and the muscles of the back and the shoulders.
-When you practice Tadasana regularly, you will develop a well-toned back and a strong backbone that can carry your body weight.
+- Good Posture: Tadasana allows stretching of the spine and the muscles of the back and the shoulders.
+When you practice it regularly, you will develop a well-toned back and a strong backbone that can carry your body weight.
 Tadasana also helps to reset a slouched back or hunched shoulders and helps to create an elegant posture.

-It is paramount that you pull your abdominal muscles inward and keep your core engaged while performing Tadasana.
-By making Tadasana a part of your daily exercise routine, you have a good chance of strengthening your body and developing well-toned abdominal muscles.
+- A Toned Core: It is paramount that you pull your abdominal muscles inward and keep your core engaged while performing it.
+By making it a part of your daily exercise routine, you have a good chance of strengthening your body and developing well-toned abdominal muscles.

-Any form of exercise that encourages stretching and strengthening the muscles can make your body more flexible.
-Tadasana gives you toned limbs and a strong core that help to make your body more flexible.
+- Flexibility Of The Limbs: Any form of exercise that encourages stretching and strengthening the muscles can make your body more flexible.
+It gives you toned limbs and a strong core that help to make your body more flexible.

 Effect Of Tadasana On The Mental Health